Walter Segal: Early life

 Segal was born in 1907 in Berlin, Germany, and grew up in Ascona, Switzerland, as the son of the Romanian Jewish painter Arthur Segal and artist Ernestine Chavas.
-They spent the time of the First World War in Ascona close to an alternative community called Monte Verità (McKean: 1988).
+They spent the time of the First World War in Ascona close to an alternative community called Monte Verità.
 Walter Segal studied architecture among the pioneers of the Modern Movement in Berlin and Delft, Netherlands, and received his first commission in 1932 from a patron of his father, Bernhard Mayer, to build a small wooden holiday cabin in Ascona.
 This was followed by further commissions in Ascona and later in Majorca.
-In 1934-5 he worked in Egypt studying and illustrating dynastic chairs and stools, primarily those from the tomb of Tutankhamun.
+In 1934–1935 he worked in Egypt studying and illustrating dynastic chairs and stools, primarily those from the tomb of Tutankhamun.

 He moved to London, UK in 1936 where he met and eventually married Eva Bradt, a student at the Architectural Association School of Architecture.
 He taught at the school, wrote in trade journals, published a couple of books and had a few small architectural commissions.
 He worked on commissions for furniture and interior design and during the war he designed air raid shelters and hotels for the Ministry of Supply.

 He lived in Highgate, London, and their son, John, was born in 1948.
 By then Segal had built his first main building, which was a block of flats in south London.
 Eva died in 1950.